d2si/sovereign-keys/README.md

 ## Technical Overview

-The installation steps you have or will follow ultimatelly deploy the following technical stack:
+The installation steps you have or will follow ultimately deploy the following technical stack:

 ![Demo Architecture Overview](images/demo-architecture-overview.png)

 The HSM cluster is kind of floating in nothingness in this schema, because we don't want to suppose a particular HSM backend architecture but in order for `Sovereign Keys` to work, there MUST be HSMs somewhere.
-If you are testing the solution, chances are you provisionned some CloudHSM nodes in the `Sovereign Keys` VPC.
+If you are testing the solution, chances are you provisioned some CloudHSM nodes in the `Sovereign Keys` VPC.

 Now this stack is the production stack, but the schema does not give you the full picture.
 The "dummy" customer VPC is there to test and validate the service but in a real-world example, there will be other VPCs, even in other AWS accounts.
 They MUST be in the same region though, because we are using the API Gateway endpoint to communicate with the API.